vivekcusat/hiring-assignments/machinelearningteam/online-learning-api/README.md

 ## Data example

-Here's the top three rows from the data set:
+Here's the top three rows from the data set.
+The Account* fields should be considered output variables, not input features.

 |   | CompanyId   | BankEntryDate | BankEntryText           | BankEntryAmount | AccountName | AccountNumber | AccountTypeName |
 |---|-------------|---------------|-------------------------|-----------------|-------------|---------------|-----------------|